When Is the Best Time

 Fajã do Ouvidor - North

-The Fajã do Ouvidor is the largest Fajã in São Jorge and also origins from the lava flow roughly 10 thousand years ago.
+The Fajã do Ouvidor is the largest Fajã in São Jorge and also originates from the lava flow roughly 10 thousand years ago.
 From Norte Grande, a well-developed serpentine road leads down to Fajã do Ouvidor.
 Already below the village, a viewpoint “miradouro” is signposted, offering a beautiful view of the village.

 This Fajã is a real village with a few cafes and restaurants and a lighthouse.
 In summer, the popular Fajã do Ouvidor is bursting at the seams, but a few people live here in winter.